MOC Projects

 We are excited to offer many opportunities for physicians to learn how to continuously improve the delivery of care to their patients.
 See the list of approved projects.

 We are excited to offer opportunities for physicians and physician assistants to learn how to continuously improve the delivery of care to their patients.
-The following is a list of projects currently approved for ABMS Part 4 MOC credit for physicians (and Category 1 Performance Improvement [PI] CME credit for physician assistants certified with the National Committee on Certification of Physician Assistants [NCCPA]).
+Our projects are approved for ABMS Part 4 MOC credit for physicians (and Category 1 Performance Improvement [PI] CME credit for physician assistants certified with the National Committee on Certification of Physician Assistants [NCCPA]).
+For a more current list of approved projects, please contact MOC.

 Unless otherwise stated, these projects are only available to physicians or physician assistants with a relationship with Seattle Children’s or its affiliates.
 To know if a project is currently open for enrollment, or if you are interested to participate in a project, please contact MOC.